 Just as an example: Four years in the Pacific Coast League, you pitch in this Pacific Coast League and you survive in the Pacific Coast League, you’re going to be successful.
 Seth Lugo was an example.
 Last year he got brought up the big leagues in July of ‘16, and he had a six plus ERA (with Triple-A).
 The funny part was, a six plus ERA in the Pacific Coast League with everything that it involves with the hitters’ ballparks, the altitude, the travel, to everything else is not as bad as people think if you’re there on an everyday basis.
 Because if you pound the strike zone, attack the strike zone, and you do what you need to do at the Pacific Coast League level, you’re going to get hit, you’re going to give up runs.

-But, the thing is you, you can’t change the style of pitcher, who you are as a pitcher, otherwise it’s going to dictate to the big leagues as well.
-So, what Seth did in the Pacific Coast League with the six plus ERA, anybody who watched him pitch there knew that he was going to be successful in New York because he wasn’t afraid to attack the strike zone.
-He wasn’t afraid to get ahead strike one, he wasn’t afraid to say, hey, it’s 3-2, I’m going to throw my best pitch at you right now, hit it as good as you can.
+The thing is you can’t change the style of pitcher, who you are as a pitcher, otherwise it’s going to dictate to the big leagues as well.
+What Seth did in the Pacific Coast League with the six plus ERA, anybody who watched him pitch there knew that he was going to be successful in New York because he wasn’t afraid to attack the strike zone.
+He wasn’t afraid to get ahead strike one, he wasn’t afraid to say, “Hey, it’s 3-2, I’m going to throw my best pitch at you right now, hit it as good as you can.”

 You get people out at Citi Field where as in the Pacific Coast League those balls are hit out of the ballpark.
 You can’t change the style of pitching I guess my biggest comment would be, you can’t change the style of pitching from where you’re at.
 You have to know and pitch to your strengths and stick with that, that’s what’s going to make you successful when you get to the big leagues.